Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 advertised sidecar appears by the deadline, the gate stops waiting and the export retries or expires through normal transaction rules.

-Export success requires quorum alignment on `exportSigSetHash`, not merely a local collector quorum.
-If a quorum of tx-converged participants advertises the same export signature sidecar hash, that hash is aligned and below-quorum conflicts are ignored.
-If no export signature hash reaches quorum alignment by the bounded deadline, do not choose the largest non-quorum set; the export retries or expires according to normal transaction rules.
+Export success requires quorum alignment on `exportSigSetHash` AND full observation of the tx-converged active set — not merely a local collector quorum.
+Quorum alignment is necessary but not sufficient: even when a quorum of tx-converged participants advertises the same export signature sidecar hash, that hash is only treated as aligned (and below-quorum conflicts only ignored, and the round only allowed to succeed) once the node has also observed an `exportSigSetHash` from every tx-converged active validator (`peersSeen == txConverged`), because export success changes ledger effects.
+While quorum is aligned but some tx-converged peer's hash is unobserved, the node keeps waiting within the bounded window.
+If quorum-aligned full observation is not reached by the bounded deadline, do not choose the largest non-quorum set; the export retries or expires according to normal transaction rules.

 Closed-ledger apply must not promote unverified proposal-carried signatures into current-round quorum material.
 It may verify and retain them for a future retry,